France to close schools, ban domestic travel as virus surges

 French President Emmanuel Macron on Wednesday announced a three-week nationwide school closure and a month-long domestic travel ban, as the rapid spread of the virus ramped up pressure on hospitals.

-“We’re going to close nursery, elementary and high schools for three weeks,” he said, adding that a nationwide 7 p.m.- 6 a.m. curfew will be kept in place.

-“If we stay united in the coming weeks ... then we will see light at the end of the tunnel,” he said.

-Macron said restrictions already applying in the Paris region and others parts of north and eastern France will be extended to the whole country, for at least one month.
-Under these restrictions, people are allowed to go outside for leisure, but within a 10-kilometer (6 miles) radius from their homes — and without gathering.
-Also most non-essential shops are closed down.

-The move is a departure from the government’s policy in recent months, which has focused on regionalized restrictions.
+It's a departure from the government’s policy in recent months, which has focused on regionalized restrictions.
 School closures in particular had been seen as a very last resort.

+“We’re going to close nursery, elementary and high schools for three weeks,” Macron said, adding that a nationwide 7 p.m.- 6 a.m. curfew will be kept in place.

+Macron said restrictions already applying in the Paris region and elsewhere will be extended next week to the whole country, for at least one month.
+Under these restrictions, people are allowed to go outside for leisure, but within a 10-kilometer (6 miles) radius from their homes — and without socializing.
+Also, most non-essential shops are closed down.

+In addition, Macron promised to speed up the vaccination campaign by giving access to all people aged 60 and over in mid-April, those aged 50 and over in mid-May and the rest of the population a month later.
+So far, France has prioritized people living in nursing homes and those aged 70 and over, as well as health care workers and people with serious health conditions.

+“If we stay united in the coming weeks ... then we will see light at the end of the tunnel,” Macron said.

+He said the school closures aimed at avoiding major disruption by bringing forward the date of scheduled Easter holidays.
+All children will get online teaching next week, Macron said.
+Then they will go on vacation for two weeks.

+Macron reaffirmed his views against a prolonged closure of schools as “increasing social inequalities.”
+According to figures reported by the U.N. education agency UNESCO, to this date, France has closed schools for 10 weeks in total since the start of the pandemic — compared to 27 weeks in the U.K., 28 weeks in Germany and 47 in the United States.

 A debate is scheduled in parliament Thursday that will address the virus situation and the new measures.

-“The key factor in our decision-making remains the situation in hospitals,” government spokesman Gabriel Attal said Wednesday after Macron hosted his weekly coronavirus strategy meeting and a Cabinet meeting.

-After Paris hospital officials warned they would have to start refusing needy patients for lack of space, he said, “One thing is clear: France will not refuse care for any sick patients.
-Choosing patients is not an option.”

-Previous nationwide lockdowns in March and October 2020 were announced by Macron in televised speeches.
+Previous nationwide lockdowns in March and October 2020 were also announced by Macron in televised speeches.

 After an overnight shift at an ICU in the northern French city of Amiens, Dr. Pauline Caillard described growing numbers of patients and mounting strain on medical staff.